Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Statistical Anisotropy of the free-free emission from DM halos

-We calculate the angular power spectrum of the free-free emission in the KS model and show the result, $D_\ell = \ell^2 C_{\ell} ^{\rm ff}$, in Fig.~\ref{fig: D_ell_II_ff}.
+We calculate the angular power spectrum of the free-free emission in the KS model and show the result, $D_\ell \approx \ell^2/2\pi C_{\ell} ^{\rm ff}$, in Fig.~\ref{fig: D_ell_II_ff}.
+We set the frequency to $\nu_{\m{obs}}=10\m{[GHz]}$ for the calculation of the angular power spectrum.
 The blue dotted line shows the one-halo term contribution in Eq.~\eqref{eq: Cl_1halo_term}, and the red dashed-dotted line represents the two-halo term one in Eq.~\eqref{eq: Cl_2halo_term}.
 The total angular spectrum is represented by the black solid line in Fig.~\ref{fig: D_ell_II_ff}.
-Fig.~\ref{fig: D_ell_II_ff} tells us that, on large scale, the one- and two-halo terms create the contribution at the same level.
+Figure~\ref{fig: D_ell_II_ff} tells us that, on large scale, the one- and two-halo terms create the contribution at the same level.
 On the other hand, on small scales~($\ell\gtrsim 10^3$), the dominant contribution of the anisotropy comes from the one-halo term rather than the two-halo term.
+We also mention the observational aspect.
+The CMB frequency range $~\mathcal{O}(10-100)\mathrm{GHz}$ is a sweet spot for the observation of not only CMB but also free-free emissions.
+Thus to detect the free-free emission anisotropy from the standard dark matter halos, one should be able to observe fluctuations at least a level of order $1\m{Jy/str}$ on angular scales of $0.1$ deg to $0.01$ deg in this frequency range.